supabase-community/postgrestools-vscode/README.md

 ## Setting Up the LSP Server

 **First**, you need the LSP server binary.
 The [Postgres language server](https://github.com/supabase-community/postgres-language-server) is written in Rust and is therefore compiled to various binaries for various machines.
-You can set up the binary via one of five ways.
-The extensions will check the ways in the following order:
+You can set up the binary via one of five strategies.
+The extensions will check them in the following order:

 - The `postgrestools.bin` VSCode setting can point to a binary with relative or absolute paths.
 You can use this if you want to download a specific binary from one of the [Postgres language server](https://github.com/supabase-community/postgres-language-server) releases and place it in your project.
 - **Recommended**: If you use node, you can simply run `npm i -D @postgrestools/postgrestools`.
 Once you restart the extension, it should look for the server binary in your `node_modules`.